giginet/Scipio/Sources/scipio/scipio.docc/build-pipeline.md

 There are two cache actors `consumer` and `producer`.

-You can specify it by `Runner.Options.CachePolicy.actors`.
+You can specify it by `Runner.Options.FrameworkCachePolicy.actors`.

 `consumer` is an actor who can fetch cache from the cache storage.